 When a tire of a different specification or maker is installed, the tire pressure warning system may not operate properly.
+When trouble arises

 5-2.
 Steps to take in an emergency If you have a flat tire

 Remove the flat tire and replace it with the spare tire provided.